Develop your work experience, earn money, and build your confidence on a paid summer internship.

 What’s on offer

-If you are a second or penultimate year undergraduate student, this is your exclusive opportunity to undertake a six-or eight-week internship with a UK employer during the summer vacation.
+If you are a second, third or final year undergraduate student, this is your exclusive opportunity to undertake a six-week internship with a UK employer during the summer vacation.
 All roles will start in June or July and are a great chance to:

 Key information